hashed-io/hashed-network-portal-ui/docs/tutorials/native_bitcoin_vault_user_guide.md

 #### With Hashed Confidential Docs
 1. Go to "My Vaults" page.
 2. Click a vault in vault list, we are on Vault details screen.
-3. Scrool down to Proof of Reserves section.
+3. Scroll down to Proof of Reserves section.
 4. Click "Create pool of reserves" button

     *Note:* The vault must have balance (sats) to create a proof of reserves.